 Nightmares and night terrors are both common in preschool-aged children and then become less common over the first decade of life, so you’ll be able to make it through the night without reaching for your monster repellent spray eventually.
 If bedtime has been scary lately, there may be a few strategies that can help your family get through the night a little more fright-free.

-- Comfort and cuddle your child to reassure her that she is safe.
+- Comfort and cuddle your child to reassure them that they are safe.

-- Encourage her to talk about the dream.
+- Encourage them to talk about the dream.

-- Assure her that none of what happened was real.
+- Assure them that none of what happened was real.

-- Ask her to imagine a happy ending to the dream instead.
+- Ask them to imagine a happy ending to the dream instead.

-- Provide a security blanket or animal for her to cuddle.
+- Provide a security blanket or animal for them to cuddle.

-- Let her go back to sleep in her own bed, but offer her the chance to leave the door open or light on if it helps her feel safer.
+- Let them go back to sleep in them own bed, but offer them the chance to leave the door open or light on if it helps them feel safer.

 You may want to call your child’s healthcare provider if